RunnersNum40/avian_motors/README.md

 The `avian_motors` crate provides a modular motor control system for use with the `avian3d` physics engine and the `bevy` game engine.
 Proper motor joints are a planned feature of Avian, so this will hopefully be obsolete soon.

+Currently, only revolute joints are supported, but prismatic, spherical, planar, and distance joints are planned.

 ## Features

 - Velocity or position control of revolute joints.
-- Example of motor implementation in `examples/revolute.rs`.
+- Examples of motor implementation in `examples/`.
+- `f32` and `f64` support (default is `f64`) using the `f64` or `f32` feature flags.
+  - `f32` works very poorly though, and is not recommended.

 ## Getting Started